 This medicine is not a rescue medicine for bronchospasm attacks.
 Use only fast-acting inhalation medicine for an attack.
 Seek medical attention if your breathing problems get worse quickly, or if you think your medications are not working as well.

 You should not stop using formoterol and glycopyrrolate suddenly.
 Stopping suddenly may make your condition worse.

-Throw the inhaler device away 3 months after you have taken it out of the sealed pouch, or when the dose indicator on the canister shows a "0" (zero puffs left), whichever comes first.
-Each canister contains 120 puffs.
+Throw the inhaler device away 3 months after you have taken it out of the foil pouch, or if the dose indicator shows a zero, whichever comes first.

 What happens if I miss a dose?

 Skip the missed dose and use your next dose at the regular time.
 Do not use two doses at one time.

 What happens if I overdose?